V381/V-Resume-Builder/README.md

 ## Features

 - **Interactive Forms:** Fill out your details through a series of intuitive forms.
-- **Customizable Templates:** Choose from a variety of templates to fit your style.
 - **Export Options:** Download your CV in PDF format or print it directly or in DOC file.

 ## Project Structure